 The Centercode Platform, upon which all of our services operate, has been designed to provide our customers with a secure platform for their Customer Validation needs.

-While data privacy and access control have always been core to the Centercode Platform, the C14.5 release has been designed to address the specific requirements of the GDPR and to further strengthen our facilities for Personal Data and data privacy.
+While data privacy and access control have always been core to the Centercode Platform, to prepare for the GDPR and its specific requirements, we rolled out the C14.5 release further strengthening our facilities for Personal Data and data privacy.

-The following new features and enhancements will be introduced with this release, which will debut to all Centercode Platform subscribers in May 2018:
+The following features and enhancements are now available to all Centercode Platform customers:

 Personal Data Fields

-The Centercode Form Engine allows Administrators to flag specific form fields which are intended to contain personally identifiable or sensitive personal data.
-The platform will use this flag to clearly instruct users of the intended use of both personal and non-personal fields, as well as appropriately remove this data on opt-out or user delete.
-This functionality will be available in all form types, including User Profiles, Test Platforms, Surveys, and Feedback.
+The Centercode Form Engine allows Administrators to flag specific form fields that are intended to contain personally identifiable or other Personal Data (“Personal Data Fields”).
+The platform uses this flag to clearly instruct users of the intended use of both personal and non-personal fields, as well as to appropriately remove this data on opt-out or user delete.
+This functionality is available in all form types, including User Profiles, Test Platforms, Surveys, and Feedback.

-A new centralized system allows administrators to search for and export digital agreements associated with any user across the entire platform.
+This centralized system allows Administrators to search for and export digital agreements associated with any user across the entire platform.
 This includes archived projects and users who have previously opted-out.
 This system also allows end-users (active or opted out) to review the entirety of their own community and/or project agreements at any time.

 Automatic Report Expiration

-All cached reports throughout the platform will now expire (and be deleted) automatically after 30 days.
+All cached reports throughout the platform expire (and are deleted) automatically after 30 days.
 This ensures that any Personal Data relative to users that have opted out will not be retained unnecessarily.

-Previously, projects deleted from the platform interface were placed into a deleted “state” within the database, but technically not deleted for at least 90 days (not including personal data, which was deleted immediately).
-We’ve enhanced this to delete projects 7 days after they are deleted from the interface.
-This is intended to ensure data is fully erased, and cannot be undone.
+Projects deleted from the platform interface are deleted 7 days after they are deleted from the interface.
+This is intended to ensure data is fully erased, and this action cannot be undone.